 The motion for class action settlement read, “ In 2020, after an investigation, the Office of Comptroller of Currency (OCC) directed Morgan Stanley to provide notice of the Data Security Incidents to its potentially affected current and former clients.
 Morgan Stanley began distributing notice letters in July 2020.
 The action by the OCC resulted in a consent order stating that Morgan Stanley failed to effectively assess or address the risks associated with the decommissioning of its hardware.”

 The OCC in 2020 found that, “ Morgan Stanley along with failure to assess decommissioning risks also failed to adequately assess the risk of subcontracting the decommissioning work, including exercising adequate due diligence in selecting a vendor and monitoring its performance; and failed to maintain appropriate inventory of customer data stored on the decommissioned hardware devices in 2016.”.
 The OCC also found that, “In 2019, the banks experienced similar vendor management control deficiencies in connection with decommissioning other network devices that also stored customer data,”.

-If the settlement amount is approved by Manhattan federal court, it will we be awarded to all those who were potentially impacted through the alleged breach and data security lapse.
-Every class member can claim up to $10,000 for out-of-pocket expenses, 24 months fraud insurance services and further $100 for lost time.
+If the settlement amount is approved by Manhattan federal court, it will be awarded to all those who were potentially impacted by the alleged breach and data security lapse.
+Every class member can claim up to $10,000 for out-of-pocket expenses, 24 months of fraud insurance services, and a further $100 for lost time.